thewhitetulip/intro-to-vuejs/1_introduction.md

 > Usually Vue templates are long, hence we have to use the '\' delimiter to have multi line templates.

+> If you want to check a sample app, check [http://github.com/thewhitetulip/go-vue-events](go-vue-events), the code uses a component based model to delete an event using a HTTP request.
+Backend can be written in any language, this project's backend is written in Go.

 ## v-bind
 In HTML elements, we can't use mustaches `{{ }}`, so we use v-bind like this